DylanAllen/dylanallen/README.md

 npm i
 ```

-Setup a Firebase project and create a `firebase.config.ts` file:
+Setup a Firebase project and create a `firebase.config.ts` file (for authentication and comments)

 `firebase.config.ts`
 ```js